aurag-fouad/aurag-fouad.github.io/_pages/about.md

 📚 Current pursuits: I am pursuing my Master's degree, expanding my knowledge and skills in Data Science and AI.

-📽️ Passion: I am passionate about participating in initiatives in AI and making contributions in this field.
+📽️ Passion: I am passionate about participating in initiatives in AI and making contributions in this field, and I'm eager to continue learning and expanding my knowledge in the field of AI.

 😊 About me